mtycks/em-em-recipes/content/blog/papas-chorreadas/index.md

 tags:
 - Main
 - Latin American
-- Veganish
+- Vegan(ish)

 ---

 This is one of those dishes where you can get away with starting the cooking while you finish the prep.

-Adapted from _The New Laurel's Kitchen_, 1986, page 209.
+Adapted from _The New Laurel's Kitchen_ by Laurel Robertson, etal, 1986, page 209.

 #### Step 1